zxhycxq/reactjs-zh/Docs/reference-react-component.md

 `propTypes` can be defined as a property on the component class itself, to define what types the props should be.
 It should be a map from prop names to types as defined in [`React.PropTypes`](/react/docs/react-api.html#react.proptypes).
 In development mode, when an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
 In production mode, `propTypes` checks are skipped for efficiency.

-例如：, this code ensures that the `color` prop is a string:
+例如：, this code ensures that the `color` prop is a 字符串:

 ```js
 class CustomButton extends React.Component {